olewis14/F1-League-Management/README.md

 # F1-League-Management
 F1 League Management is an Excel template designed to help F1 2021 league owners track points, penalties, and other league statistics.

+F1LM is currently in Beta.
+Updates are frequent and features are subject to change.

 If you are experiencing problems or running into errors in the workbook, please look at https://github.com/masterplane8/F1-League-Management/issues/3 for possible solutions.

 **League Management**